openwdl/wdl/modules/SPEC.md

 **Distributed hosting over a centralized registry.** Git-based resolution was chosen over a central package server.
 The cost is discoverability—distributed systems are harder to search—which the ecosystem may address through community-maintained indexes outside the scope of this specification.
 The benefit is that no single organization can become a bottleneck or point of failure for the ecosystem.
 Environments that cannot depend on third-party SaaS can use this system unmodified.

-**Duplicate dependencies over conflict resolution.** Other ecosystems (npm, Go) invest significant complexity in version resolution.
-This specification does not.
-WDL tasks run in isolated containers; there is no shared memory, no symbol table, no binary linking.
-Two versions of the same dependency coexist without interference.
-The duplication cost is negligible for text files.

 **Separate tool versioning.** The module version and the upstream tool version are tracked in distinct fields, but they are not independent.
 The module version contract is that unchanged versions must produce unchanged expected output; a tool update that alters output requires a module version bump.
 The `tools` array exists for provenance and license tracking, not as a substitute for proper semver on the module itself.

 **Display name, not resolution name.** The `name` field exists for human consumption.
 It is not used for dependency resolution; the importer names each dependency locally.
 This eliminates global namespace management, the squatting problem, and the need for a naming authority.

-**Lockfile as a specification requirement.** Making `module-lock.json` optional would undermine reproducibility.
-Requiring it ensures every module is reproducible by default.

 **Out-of-band signing over Git-native signing.** Git tag signing would be simpler today, but it couples security to the transport mechanism.
 A `module.sig` file travels with the module regardless of distribution mechanism—Git clone, tarball, or any future format.
 The cost is a separate signing step; engines can reduce this to a single command.